 In addition to the exhibit, a pop-up web site was created for the duration of the exhibit.
 Visitors were invited to write on the wall itself, but were also given a card to take home with the web site address.
 Online, they were encouraged to share personal reflections about the experience as well as their own accounts of how racism had affected their lives.
 The contributions were made up of video, email and voicemail submissions.

-Steven Smith was raised in San Antonio, TX, studied Anthropology and Computer Science and came to New York to study long-form improv comedy.
-He earned his MFA from the Designer as Author Program at the School of Visual Arts before opening Flux&Render.
+Steven Smith studied computer science and anthropology in Texas and design and long-form improv comedy in New York.
+He earned his MFA from the Designer as Author Program at the School of Visual Arts before starting Flux&Render.
 His work favors a playful, surprising design approach that is rooted in a love of music, performance and laughter.